DCC-EX/dcc-ex.github.io/docs/throttles/dccpp-cab.rst

 Requirements
 =============

-* A DCC++ EX Commmand Station (Mega based for WiFi or Mega or Uno/Nano based for Bluetooth)
+* A DCC++ EX Command Station (Mega based for WiFi or Mega or Uno/Nano based for Bluetooth)
 * An Android Cell Phone or Tablet
 * A Wifi Shield (or other ESP8622 solution) if you want to connect using WiFi :doc:`Wifi Setup Page <../get-started/wifi-setup>`
 * An HC-06 Board if you want to connect using Bluetooth